annalauraqueiroz/app1/README.md

 # app1
-this is my first reactnative project as a guide, i'm using CFB Cursos' youtube tutorials
+this is my first reactnative project and i'm using CFB Cursos' youtube tutorials as a guide

 let's see how this goes!!